Skip to main content

 Solution:

-• Check image quality and cropping
+• Verify image format and accessibility

 State Not Activating